-CTS can work with you to deliver Qualifications across your staff and management structure.
-We can work directly with learners to complete qualifications or, where applicable, we can support an in-house assessor.
+CTS can work with you to deliver training across your staff and management structure.

 Care Certificate Training

 A four-day course providing the knowledge required for the Care Certificate

 There are 15 standards that make up the Care Certificate and this four day programme has been designed to ensure that each standard is met.
 A workbook is provided for each delegate to evidence their learning and may be used as part of staff induction as it sets out basic skills that are needed to be competent when working in health and social care.
 In addition this four day course is mapped to Regulated Qualifications and will support continuous professional development and evidence towards the diploma qualification for the more experienced worker.

 Care Certificate work place observations.
 There is now requirement that work place observation and assessment are carried out to complete the care certificate.

 Care Certificate –The full package – Care Training Solutions offer observation and assessment in the workplace.
 An efficient and effective solution to ensure your staff meet the observation and assessment requirements of the 15 Care Certificate standards.